 The U.S. Supreme Court Decision on Grandparental Visitation Rights

 Since parents have a primary right under the Constitution to make decisions concerning the raising of their children, the implementation of some states’ visitation regulations has led to constitutional difficulties.
 In Troxel v.
 Granville, grandparents requested for visitation rights after the mother, Tommie Granville, restricted visitations to once a month and certain holidays.

 The U.S. Supreme Court determined that the implementation of the Washington regulations violated Granville’s right being a parent to make decisions concerning the “care, custody, and control” of her children.
-The Court, however, did not conclude on whether all non-parent visitation regulations are in violation of the constitution; it limited its decision to the Washington regulation in question.

 As-is that law would have allowed a court to overrule a parent’s decision concerning the visitation of a grandparent or any other individual pursuing to obtain visitation rights, even when the parent was ideally suitable to make such a decision.
 The regulation allowed any individual to petition for visitation rights and allowed a judge to grant visitation should the judge determine that it was in the child’s best interest, decisively overruling the suitable parent’s decision.
 The Court held that, by authorizing judges this power, the Washington regulation violated parents’ primary right to raise their children.